-Journalism is possibly the most important occupation in a free and democratic society, and the demand for journalists is increasing as news outlets proliferate.
+Journalism is possibly the most important occupation in a free and democratic society and the demand for journalists is increasing as news outlets proliferate.
 Today, in addition to newspapers and magazines, there is news on radio, television, cable, satellite TV and radio, web sites, and even cell phones and iPods.
-And as the number and types of news outlets increase, many are also specializing in science, technology and business.
-The JTSB degree program meets this specialized demand by incorporating IIT's considerable resources in the sciences, business, engineering and other technological areas with the

-Humanities department's strengths in communication and STS (science and technology in society).
+As the number and types of news outlets increase, many are also specializing in science, technology, and business.
+The JTSB degree program meets this specialized demand by incorporating IIT's considerable resources in the sciences, business, engineering, and other technological areas with the Humanities department's strengths in communication and STS (science and technology in society).
 This is a rigorous curriculum: our students go above and beyond the minimum general education requirements in mathematics, the sciences and engineering, computer science, business, communication and humanities courses.
-By educating strong writers who have a clear understanding of science, technology and business, and the way such disciplines relate to society, the JTSB program gives its graduates a competitive edge in the workplace.
+By educating strong writers who have a clear understanding of science, technology, and business, and the way such disciplines relate to society, the JTSB program gives its graduates a competitive edge in the workplace.

-Required Courses Journalism Requirements COM 372, 373, 377, 421, 425, 435, 440 Credit Hours 21 Journalism Electives and Supervised Field Projects 8 Technology, Science and Business Electives 15 - 16 Science, Technology and Society Electives 6 BUS 205, 210, ECON 211 9 Mathematics Requirements MATH 151, 152 10 Science Requirements BIOL 107, CHEM 124, PHYS 123 11 Science Elective BIOL 115, CHEM 125, 126, or PHYS 221 3-4
+Required Courses Credit Hours Journalism Requirements COM 372, 373, 377, 421, 425, 435, 440 21 Journalism Electives and Supervised Field Projects 8 Technology, Science, and Business Electives 15-16 Science, Technology, and Society Electives 6 Business Requirements BUS 205, 210, ECON 211 9 Mathematics Requirements MATH 151, 152 10 Science Requirements BIOL 107, CHEM 124, PHYS 123 11 Science Elective BIOL 115, CHEM 125, 126, or PHYS 221 3-4 Humanities and Social Science Requirements For general education requirements, see page 27.
+21 Introduction to the Profession 2 Interprofessional Projects 6 Computer Science Requirements CS 115, 116, 331 7 Free Electives 9 Total Hours 129

-Required Courses Credit Hours

-Humanities and Social Sciences Requiremen ts 21

-See general education requirements on page 25

-Introduction to the Profession 2

-Interprofessional Projects 6

-Computer Science Requirements 7

-CS 115, 116, 331

-Free Electives 9

-Total Credit Hours 129

-^{} Students who complete a 3 credit hour science elective must complete 16 credit hours of Science, Technology, and Business Electives.
+\ Students who complete a 3 credit hour science elective must complete 16 credit hours of Science, Technology, and Business Electives.